SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Dual_Input_Virtual_Device.md

 # Generic Dual Input Virtual Device

-The main purpose of this driver is to have elements that provide DCF interfaces for the visual representation of services.
+The main purpose of this connector is to have elements that provide DCF interfaces for the visual representation of services.
 Users can select the protocol name and the element they want to monitor.

 ## About